LeChatP/RootAsRole/ebpf/README.md

 WARNING: CAP_SYS_ADMIN is rarely needed and can be very dangerous to grant
 ```

 We can see that the command output successfuly without permission denied.
 But adresses are all in 0, it isn't the use case that we want.
-Also we can see for this example that fork() is asking for CAP_SYS_ADMIN so, by default we don't gives cap_sys_admin to a new role.
+Also we can see for this example that fork() is asking for CAP_SYS_ADMIN so, by default we don't give cap_sys_admin to a new role.
 So let's try a new role with cap_syslog :

 ```Xml
     <role name="stacktrace">